awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-versions.md

 You can reference specific parameter versions in commands, API calls, and SSM documents by using the following format: ssm: `parameter-name:version-number`\.

-In the following example, version 3 of the parameter `golden-ami` is used in the EC2 `run-instances command`\.
+In the following example, version 3 of the parameter `golden-ami` is used in the Amazon Elastic Compute Cloud \(Amazon EC2\) `run-instances command`\.

 ```
 aws ec2 run-instances \